-As with any of these products, oil will break down latex.
+As with any of these oil-based products, it will break down latex.
 If you're using condoms, find a water-based lubricant.

-Food oils should not be used with most toys, other than glass or metal, as it can stick around and go rancid.
-You don't want that.
+Food oils should not be used with most toys, other than glass or metal, as they can stick around and go rancid.
+You definitely don't want that.

 Make sure the oil you're using hasn't just gone rancid itself in the bottle.

-They should also be used within about 6 months of opening them, and within 12 months of being bottled.
+Additionally, they should be used within about six months of opening them and within 12 months of being bottled.
 You don't want to cook or have sex with rancid oil.